-Still, while living in a world that is cursed, we have commandments that unlock God’s blessing.
+Even while we live in a world that is cursed, we have commandments that unlock God’s blessing for us.
 These commandments separate us from the world, who will not obey the Lord.
 The Bible gives us many principles that lead to various blessings, and we must find and follow them – a good reason to be a student of the Bible!
 This is the good news of the gospel.

 Ignorance of God’s guidelines keep us frustrated, sick, poor and miserable, no matter how much we love and appreciate Him.
 Ignorance opens the door to disobedience, that, in turn, leads to the curse that is upon the world.
 And don’t forget, the devil himself is the god of this world and he goes about lying, stealing, killing and robbing everybody as we have seen in the verse quoted above.
 (See John 10:10)

 But even if our gospel is veiled, it is veiled to those who are perishing, whose minds the god of this age has blinded, who do not believe, lest the light of the gospel of the glory of Christ, who is the image of God, should shine on them.
 2 Corinthians 4:3-4

 It is quite possible to be obedient in one area of life, and disobedient in others.
 This is probably one of the most important blessing blockers, and it often opens doors to doubt in the hearts of believers.
 Although Scripture is rich with the promises of God – everyone of them releasing blessing – people tend to look at their faith failures, and allow doubt take root in their hearts.
 Instead of rather searching the Scriptures for possible areas of disobedience – whether out of ignorance or knowingly – they turn against the sound principle that they applied, yet without the desired results.